 The big day has finally arrived… it’s time to talk pizza!
-Mandi and I have really come to take a lot of pride in our pizza and so I wanted this post to be absolutely perfect.
+I have really come to take a lot of pride in my pizza and so I wanted this post to be absolutely perfect.
 This has been in the works for quite some time.
-For months we’ve been gathering together pictures, subjecting our friends to countless pizza parties.
+For months I’ve been gathering together pictures, subjecting omy friends to countless pizza parties.
 When finally putting it all together I made the decision to do a full week rather than just trying to conquer it all in one post.
 Why?
 Well, I’d like to think that I have a lot to share with you guys about pizza.
 Trying to squeeze it all into just one post would be way too overwhelming and I’m sure that both you and I would probably lose focus pretty quickly.
 Now without further adieu, here it is, PIZZA WEEK!
 This week will be bigger than shark week, fashion week, and even best week ever!
 Today starts with the spotlight on dough and sauce.
 Please come back to read each installment of pizza week because I believe that this info is great and everyone can learn something useful from the casual pizza enjoyer, to even the most hard core pizzaiolo.

 Making dough can be really tough at first, but after you do it a few times it becomes very natural and like second nature.
 This may be a barrier of entry (sorry I went to business school) for many potential newbie pizza makers.
 If you are new and intimidated by the whole dough-making process, check out your local pizza place or supermarket.
 They will sell you some pre-made dough which is actually very good.
 I use store-bought dough all the time for calzones and pepperoni bread.
 Loyal TFIMB readers may be questioning me right now because it isn’t often that I suggest the easy way out.
 But I just really want to get you started no matter what it takes because I trust that once you make pizza a few times, you will get the bug like I did.
 If you told me two years ago that I would build a brick oven in my back yard, I would think you were crazy!
 But hey that’s a story for Thursday…